Do you know there are many different types of coffee roasters with distinctive features and options are available on the market?

 For that our mighty old French Press or AeroPress is enough to make the professional kind of espresso shots right at our home.

-Much better if your already have the capsule machine like a Nespresso.
+Much better if you already have the capsule machine like a Nespresso.

 Step 2: Next ground up the coffee beans and fill the filter basket with grounded espresso and screw up the top pot very tightly.
 Done?

-Step 3: Put up high heat flame and let the water brew your espresso.
+Step 3: Put up a high heat flame and let the water brew your espresso.

 Notes to Keep in Mind:

-Just when the sound taper off, it is the time you know the espresso is done and it is time to remove the pot from the heat.
+Just when the sound tapers off, it is the time you know the espresso is done and it is time to remove the pot from the heat.